leuas/Vrdndi/docs/USAGE.md

 >**Note**: As the name suggests, you may need to label some data in streamlit before running this function, or currently you could delete `streamlit_data=db.get_data('streamlit_data')`line in that function.
 >
-> Added to backlog to check if table if exist and hanle that in that function.
+> Added to backlog to check if table exists and handle that in that function.

 **Save training data**